embedthis/ioto/README.md

 Ioto library with your program.
 See [Linking](#linking-with-ioto) below for details.

-The top level Makefile parses your selected App's **ioto.json5** configuration file, detects your operating system and CPU architecture and then invokes the appropriate project Makefile for your system.
+The top level Makefile parses your **ioto.json5** configuration file, detects your operating system and CPU architecture and then invokes the appropriate project Makefile for your system.
 It copies the select app configuration from the **apps/NAME/config** directory to the **state** directory.

 To build, nominate your selected app via the "APP=NAME" makefile option: